Puerto Rico has an abundance of ziplining experiences to choose from.

 Below is the exact location in Google Maps:

-The pricing at The Ziplines of the Aerostatic Balloon is a great value.
+The pricing at The Ziplines of the Aerostatic Balloon is great value.
 Find more information by accessing their Facebook page.

 Jerry’s Adventures Zipline Tour is another alternative to ziplining on the base of El Yunque.